What "Volume Crashed" Means at the Linux Level

 SHR Architecture and mdadm Underneath

 Synology Hybrid RAID (SHR) is not a custom RAID implementation.
 It is a partition layout that creates standard mdadm RAID arrays across partitions of different sizes, allowing mixed-capacity drives to share one storage pool.
+All md arrays are combined into a single LVM volume group formatted with Btrfs or EXT4.

 - 1.SHR partitions each drive into slices sized to match the smallest drive in the pool.